Table of Contents

 - Grass

-For instance, while wood pellet litter comes in the form of pellets, other natural cat litters may vary in their granule-size from larger pellets to finer grains.
+Although these litters are all made from natural materials, their other features differ.
+This all depends on the material and the way they are made.
+For instance, while wood pellet litter comes in the form of pellets, other natural cat litter may vary in its granule size from larger pellets to finer grains.
 The same material can produce a litter with varying granule texture, size, and clumping abilities too.

 Recycled Paper Cat Litter